ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 ## Tell me a time when you created an innovative product?
 S: Old product is gym smart band.
 New customer ask from equipment supplier
 T: Get the work done in short time with variery differnt compound movement
 A: Instead of wear on the user.
 We directly the put on weight.
-AS  a line
+AS  a linear move
+R: We can generize all the product into differnt function equipment

 # 4. Are Right, A Lot